 - have outstanding leadership potential and communication skills; and

 - are committed to careers in government or other areas of public service.

 Columbia University may nominate a total of seven eligible undergraduates for consideration each year (four traditional students and three transfer students).
 Students in Columbia College, Columbia Engineering and the School of General Studies who will be current juniors at the time of application are eligible.
 The internal campus competition places students into consideration for nomination.
 Students may not apply directly for this fellowship without first having been nominated.

-To apply, first register your candidacy with Columbia by clicking "Start Your Application."
-A login to the Truman application portal will be provided.
+To apply, first register your candidacy with Columbia by clicking "Start Your Application" and completing the questionnaire.
+Following this, a login to the Truman application portal will be provided by a Fellowship Advisor.
 All application materials must be completed by the internal deadline.
-Your three letters of recommendation must be submitted directly to email@example.com by the internal deadline.
+Your three letters of recommendation must be submitted directly to firstname.lastname@example.org by the internal deadline.